PIP-Team-3/frontend/CONTRIBUTIONS.md

 Implemented the paper upload feature that allows users to upload research papers to the Paper2Notebook platform via both file uploads and URL-based uploads.

+## Ray Contribution

+### Added the "Dashboard Overview" page, allowing users to see how many papers are processed, the date of the last upload, any recent activity(uploading a PDF, processing a storybook, etc), and a basic "How-to-use" tab.

 **Implementation Date:** November 3, 2025

 #### What Was Implemented